webcenter-fr/elasticsearch-operator/README.md

 To deploy Elasticsearch cluster, you need to set a custom resource of type `Elasticsearch`.
 To do that, you need to set:
   - main settings: Elasticsearch version, cluster name
-  - global settings share between node groups:
+  - global settings share between node groups
   - nodes groups settings: the topology of elasticsearch cluster
   - endpoint to access on Elasticsearch
-  - TLS to encrypt network andf trust nodes
+  - TLS to encrypt network and trust nodes
   - License if platinium or enterprise is needed
   - Monitoring to monitor elasticsearch from prometheus/graphana or with dedicated Elasticsearch/kibana cluster
   - Generate automatically system passwords